-1982 Begin procurement of telescope and astrodome.
-Complete foundations of telescope and astrodome.
-Install telescope tower.
-Complete site utilities.
-1983 - Complete the astrodome. - Complete the telescope, except for the installation - Complete the site buildings.
-1984 - Complete the telescope, and the tests of the telescope.
-Four- Year Funding 1981 - Design telescope, astrodome, buildings, and site development. - Begin procurement of surface plates.
-1982 - Complete the foundations for the telescope and astrodome.
-Begin construction of the astrodome. - Complete the site utilities.
-1983 - Begin construction of the telescope, completing the installation of the tower. - Complete the main construction phase of the astrodome.
+- 1982 Begin procurement of telescope and astrodome. - Complete foundations of telescope and astrodome. - Install telescope tower. - Complete site utilities. - 1983 Complete the astrodome. - Complete the telescope, except for the installation and setting of the plates. - Complete the site buildings. - 1984 Complete the telescope, and the tests of the telescope.

+C. Four-Year Funding

-- Complete the astrodome and telescope Start and complete the site buildings.
-1984 -\ - 1985 -Complete the site development and test the telescope.
+- 1981 Design telescope, astrodome, buildings, and site development. - Begin procurement of surface plates. - 1982 Complete the foundations for the telescope and astrodome. - Begin construction of the astrodome. - Complete the site utilities. - 1983 Begin construction of the telescope, completing the installation of the tower. - Complete the main construction phase of the astrodome. - 1984 Complete the astrodome and telescope - Start and complete the site buildings. - 1985 Complete the site development and test the telescope.